-Trial scheduled for county coroner Wavis Jordan
+Date to be determined for trial of county coroner Wavis Jordan on Oct...

 After the resignation of Judge Poor, Judge Amanda L. Oesch was appointed to rule over the case.

-The trial is set to take place at 1:30 p.m. in Cape Girardeau County Courthouse Courtroom 201.
+The hearing for to determine when a trial is set to take place will be at 1:30 p.m. in Cape Girardeau County Courthouse Courtroom 201.